sfengag/MMSTNet/README.md

 <img src = "images/model framework1.png" width="50%">

 ## Dataset
 The dataset is based on California Department of Transportation (Caltrans) Performance Measurement (PeMS, https://pems.dot.ca.gov/), where we select two of them for testing (PEMS03 and PEMS08).
 The raw data for the two dataset can be found on the provided link.
-In the actual training and testing, we conduct some pre-processing such as Z-score normalization to make the raw data more appropriate for usage.
+In our training and testing, we conduct some pre-processing such as Z-score normalization to make the raw data more appropriate for usage.
+Readers can select their own preferred traffic dataset and required processing approaches to modify the project.

 ## Explanation of the code files
 * engine.py: the training engine for MMSTNet